hansreier/techreier/eDrops/src/main/resources/static/markdown/about/website_en.md

 To make a website like this is not like rocket science, and is really not very difficult to make.
 In publishing this is called a content management system (CMS).

-But way make my own web publishing system?
+But why make my own web publishing system?

-Because it is fun and I am in total control of the project.
+Because it is fun, and I am in total control of the project.

-The vision is to make this simple, so I can publich stuff quickly to internet.
+The vision is to make this simple, so I can publish stuff quickly to internet.